 Findings have varied regarding the relationship between socioeconomic status and excess weight.
 In 2003, Gordon-Larsen and colleagues reported that in adolescents (ages 12 to 20 years) overweight prevalence decreased among white girls as their socioeconomic status increased, while the reverse was true for African American girls.
 Higher socioeconomic status was associated with elevated and/or increasing BMI in African American adolescent girls.
 The authors suggest that efforts to reduce disparities regarding excess weight between ethnic groups must look beyond income and education to consider environmental, contextual, biological, and socio-cultural influences (Gordon-Larsen, Adair, Popkin, 2003).
-More recent findings by Miech and colleagues produced different results when dividing adolescents into two age groups (12-14year olds and 15-17-year olds).
-Trends of increasing overweight showed a greater effect among families living below the poverty line compared with those above it for older, but not younger adolescents.
+More recent findings by Miech and colleagues produced different results when dividing adolescents into two age groups (ages 12-14 years and ages 15-17 years).
+Trends of increasing overweight showed a greater effect among families living below the poverty line compared with those above it for older but not younger adolescents (Miech, Kumanyika, Stettler, et al., 2006).
 Additional analyses suggested that physical inactivity and eating habits such as skipping breakfast and consuming sugary drinks contributed to disparities.
 The authors reason that there is a unique association in later adolescence between poverty and overweight because food choices and activity levels at this age differ considerably from those of early childhood and adulthood.
-Older adolescents have opportunities and discretionary income to make their own choices regarding food and activities (Miech, Kumanyika, Stettler, et al., 2006).
+Older adolescents have opportunities and discretionary income to make their own choices regarding food and activities (Miech, et al., 2006).